scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 In such a case, you need to check if the transaction is committed successfully or not and retry it if it fails.
 How to identify a transaction status is delegated to users.
 You may want to create a transaction status table and update it transactionally with other application data so that you can get the status of a transaction from the status table.

+Please note that if you begin a transaction with specifying a transaction ID, you need to use a different transaction ID when you retry the transaction.

+Although it's not illustrated in the sample code, the `resume()` API could also throw a `TransactionNotFoundException`.
+This exception indicates that the transaction associated with the specified ID was not found, and it might have been expired.
+In such cases, you can retry the transaction from the beginning.

 ### Request Routing in Two-phase Commit Transactions